Family, Culture, Medicine

 KeywordsFamily; culture; cultural competence; non-western medicine; traditional medicine; healing practices; professional practice; immigrant; Mien; Yao; Laos

 Educational LevelUndergraduate lower division, Undergraduate upper division, Professional (degree program), Clinical education

 Type MethodsAnalysis (Issues), Dilemma/Decision, Discussion, Problem-Based Learning, Role-Play

 Subject HeadingsSociology Medicine (General) Nursing Anthropology Public Health

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.